web-platform-dx/web-features/docs/CONTRIBUTING.md

    The `group` field is used to categorize features into groups.
 For example, the Async Clipboard API feature is in the `clipboard` group.
 Groups are maintained in the [`groups`](../groups) directory, and each group is a YAML file.
 The name of the file defines the unique ID of a group.

    * If one of the existing groups fits your feature, add the `group` field to your feature, and set it to the ID of the group.
-   * If none of the existing groups fit your feature, but you believe a new group should be greated, then create a new group file in the `groups` directory, then add the `group` field to your feature set to the ID of the new group.
+   * If none of the existing groups fit your feature, but you believe a new group should be created, then create a new group file in the `groups` directory, then add the `group` field to your feature set to the ID of the new group.

 1. Set the baseline status and browser compatibility data of the feature.
 This is the most important and difficult step of authoring a feature, which is documented in a separate section.
 See [Set the status of a feature](#set-the-status-of-a-feature).